It's time to think green.

 How accurate are GreenChat's estimates?

-Since OpenAI does not disclose energy usage details, GreenChat relies on third-party research and averages.
+Since AI models do not disclose energy usage details, GreenChat relies on third-party research and averages.
 The estimates are approximations meant to provide awareness, not exact measurements.

 Does GreenChat work with other AI models?